GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 ## III.
 Main Pipeline
 ### Step1: run "PreprocessingScript_step1.sh"
-The following 4 procedures are included in this step.
+The following 4 procedures will be performed in this step.
 #### 1. Slice time correction: optional for long TRs (e.g., TR>=1s)
 #### 2. Motion correction: (motions are corrected to its mean)
     a.
 Generate 3 motion plots that can be used as quality control of motions during the imaging session: